open-feature/ofep/005-OFEP-provider-hook.md

 The Hooks should be executed in specific order.

-* before: API, Client, Provider, Invocation
+* before: API, Client, Invocation, Provider
-  * Provider does initialization before Invocation
+  * Provider does initialization after Invocation
 * after:  Invocation, Provider, Client, API
   * Provider runs after Invocation so that it can turn off default behavior if the application chooses to override it
 * error (if applicable): Provider, Invocation, Client, API